sodaliterocks/sodalite/README.md

 ---

 <p align="center">
-This README was entirely overhauled on ??-??-???, and removed a lot of fluff that was no longer needed, but if you're looking for the previous version see [README.MD@d482f66](https://github.com/sodaliterocks/sodalite/blob/d482f66c7dfe300f02d0cc045bbe22a0720e6858/README.md).
+This README was entirely overhauled on ??-??-???, and removed a lot of fluff that is no longer needed, but if you're looking for the previous version see <a href="https://github.com/sodaliterocks/sodalite/blob/d482f66c7dfe300f02d0cc045bbe22a0720e6858/README.md">README.md@d482f66</a>.
 </p>

 ---